 When it comes to rib eye and New York steaks, a certain consideration of presentation matters because it affects the diner’s perception of tenderness.
 In this case, the salient point is which part of the steak is the diner going to dig into first?

 So many years ago, I was trained to adhere to some very strict principles.
 Many of them have been abandoned as time has passed.
 Some of the disciplines that we apprentices were supposed to embrace were not designed to improve our skills or value, but more to discourage those of us who might be somewhat less committed to learning.
 A sort of “weeding out” process, with some mean spirited hazing thrown in.

 One of the disciplines that fell by the wayside was the so called “7 o’clock rule.”
 This guideline is based on the premise that, among other things, most diners are right handed.
 This is true about 90% of the time.
-The guideline first asserts that when we descend on to a plated steak, our fork is in our left hand and our knife is in our right–the exact opposite of the way silverware is typically placed around a table setting.
+The guideline first asserts that when we descend on to a plated steak, our fork is in our left hand and our knife is in our right–the way silverware is typically placed around a table setting.
 The second assertion is that in our typically unconscious or even mindless fashion, our hand leads the fork towards a specific region on the plate–right about 7 o’clock.
 The fork goes in to the steak, the knife cuts the steak, the diner takes his first bite.
 If you watch diners in steak houses dig in to their entrees, you may be amazed to see this pattern acted out as if by law.